omeka/omeka-s-enduser/docs/modules/datavisualization.md

 All of the time- and date-based visualizations require [Numeric Data Types](numericdatatypes.md) to be installed and active on your installation, and your date values to be formatted correctly.
 You may also find [Data Cleaning](datacleaning.md) and [Faceted Browse](facetedbrowse.md) to be useful modules for seeing and fixing inconsistencies in your data, to make for better visualizations.

-Data visualizations can be created and modified by [Global Administrators and Supervisors](../admin/users.md).
+Data visualizations can be created and modified by [Global Administrators and Supervisors](../admin/users.md), and by users set to [Manager on individual sites](../sites/site_users.md).
+Site Creators can view visualization diagrams and datasets but not create or modify visualizations.

 ## Data visualizations by site